cfung89/go_tmux_sessionizer/README.md

 It also checks for a `.tms.toml` configuration file in the chosen directory and will create a tmux session based on that configuration file, if found.

 `tms kill` is the equivalent short form of `tmux kill-session`.

+### Ignore file

+The ignore file is stored in `$HOME/.config/tms/tmsignore`.
+It works similarly to `.gitignore` files, with certain minor differences:
+- Trailing forward slashes (*'/'*) are ignored.
+- Octothorpes (*'#'*) are used for comments.
+- If the pattern contains no slashes, it acts as a global filter: it matches any directory whose name matches the pattern.
+- If the pattern contains a slash (at the start or middle), it acts as a path filter: it matches only directories whose absolute path **contains** the pattern.
+- Wildcards may be used.
+- If a tilde character (*'~'*) is found at the beginning of the pattern, it is replaced with `$HOME`.

+See an example at `./test/tmsignore`.

 ### Configuration file